 After crossing the Bridgwater and Taunton canal on a lift bridge you will pass Petherton Park Farm where the late 9th century Alfred Jewel was found in 1693 and is now in the Ashmolian Museum in Oxford.
-You then cross the busy M5 motorway before arriving in what is now the town of North Petherton 3 miles further on and has a nice pub called the Willow Tree Hotel opposite the church.
-I used to live here when it was supposed to be the biggest village in England but it grew into a town.
+You then cross the busy M5 motorway before arriving in what is now the town of North Petherton.
+It has a nice pub called the Walnut Tree Hotel opposite the church and I used to live here when it was supposed to be the biggest village in England but it grew into a town.
 I went to the village school and sang in the church choir where the Bishop of Bath and Wells confirmed me into the Church of England, a faith now forgotten.

-The Macmillan Way goes right past the house where I lived and if you are with us on the day I will point out this historic building.
-I expect they will put a blue plaque on it one day!
+The Macmillan Way goes right past the house where I lived and if you are with us on the day I will point out the house where I expect they will put a blue plaque on one day!

 The paved road turns into a forestry track as you enter Kingscliff Wood which is a remnant of the old Royal forest consisting of mainly native trees like beech and sweet chestnut.
 Kingscliff is situated in a pretty valley with a large stream flowing down it.
 It was always full of rabbits and I used to catch the odd one for the pot until one day there were lots of dead and dying ones lying around.
 It was the disease deliberately introduced from Australia called Myxomatosis and I used to spend days coming here with a big club putting the poor bunny's out of their misery.
 They were certainly off the menu from then.